zepedika/GrubDash-Monorepo/README.md

 * Error Handling: Centralized error handling mechanism using Express middleware to capture and respond to both user and server errors.

 ## Installation
-Clone the repository:
+Clone the repository
 ```
 git clone <repository-url>
 ```

-Navigate to the project directory:
+Navigate to the project directory
 ```
 cd GrubDash
 ```

-Install dependencies:
+Install dependencies
 ```
 npm install
 ```

-Run the application:
+Run the application
 ```
 npm start
 ```